PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 17:52:15
+Last updated: 2024-04-09 17:54:38
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Wherein I suggested that you take your head and store it within yourself, in a fashion that, while space-saving, might limit its exposure to sunshine. - Marshall Eriksen